What is Vipassana Meditation?

-Vipassana meditation, also known as insight or awareness meditation, is best summarized by Socrates’s famous maxim “To know thyself is the beginning of wisdom.”
+Vipassana meditation, also known as insight or awareness meditation, can be summarized by Socrates’s famous maxim “To know thyself is the beginning of wisdom.”
 The goal of vipassana is to give us insight into the true nature of our experiences.
 2500 years ago, the Buddha discovered that knowledge, insight and goodness are the only reliable antidotes to dissatisfaction and suffering.
 Our happiness, he said, doesn’t rely on ever-changing external circumstances.
-By looking inwards we can discover that fulfillment and joy are our true nature.
+By looking inwards we can discover that fulfillment and joy are our true nature—indeed our Buddha nature.
 And insight meditation is the method we use to look inwards.

 Is vipassana meditation religious?